KristoforMaynard/SublimeAutoDocstring/README.md

 Settings
 --------

-  A shortcut to open the settings file is in menu under `Preferences/Package Settings/AutoDocstring/Settings - User`
+  A shortcut to open the settings file is in menu under `Preferences/Package Settings/AutoDocstring/Settings - User`.
+Settings can also be in a JSON hash (dictionary) called "AutoDocstring" in a project-settings file.
+Project settings will override package settings.

   - `default_description` *(default="Description")*: Filler text for descriptions
   - `default_return_name` *(default="name")*: Numpy style only.
 Default parameter name for return values.
 Set as an empty string to leave return values unnamed.